Japanese cruiser Tama: Operations in southern waters

 After a refit at Yokosuka Naval Arsenal, Tama was sent south with troops and supplies for Ponape, Caroline Islands on 15 September.
 After stopping by Truk, and returning to Kure, Tama was ordered to Shanghai on 11 October, to ferry additional troops to Truk and Rabaul, New Britain.
-After disembarking the reinforcements at Rabaul, she was attacked by RAAF Bristol Beaufort bombers from Guadalcanal on 21 October.
+After disembarking the reinforcements at Rabaul, she was attacked by Royal Australian Air Force Bristol Beaufort bombers from Guadalcanal on 21 October.
 Tama's hull plates were damaged by near-misses and she was forced return to Rabaul for emergency repairs.

 On 27 October, Tama returned to Yokosuka for a major refit; her Nos.
-5 and No.7 140-mm guns were removed along with her aircraft catapult and derrick.
-A twin 127-mm HA gun was fitted, as were four triple mount and six single mount Type 96 25-mm AA guns.
-This brought Tama's total number of 25-mm guns to 22 barrels (4x3, 2x2, 6x1).
+5 and No.7 140 mm guns were removed along with her aircraft catapult and derrick.
+A twin 127 mm HA gun was fitted, as were four triple mount and six single mount Type 96 25 mm AA guns.
+This brought Tama's total number of 25 mm guns to 22 barrels (4x3, 2x2, 6x1).
 A type 21 air search radar was also fitted.
 Repairs and modifications were completed on 9 December.

 Tama departed Yokosuka on 24 December, again for northern waters, and remained on patrol until 19 June 1944.
 Returning to Yokosuka by 22 June, Tama then began operations to ferry Imperial Japanese Army reinforcements to the Ogasawara islands, making two runs to 12 August.

 On 30 August, Tama was transferred from CruDiv 21, Fifth Fleet to become flagship of DesRon 11, Combined Fleet, replacing the lost Nagara.